-A Cease and Desist Letter in the context of internet defamation is a formal letter informing its recipient of the presence of defamatory material on a website which is under their control.
+A cease and desist letter is a letter requesting a party to stop infringing the innocent party’s legal rights.
+In the context of internet defamation a cease and desist letter is a formal letter informing its recipient of the presence of defamatory material on a website which is under their control.
 The letter must be written in full compliance with the Pre-Action Protocol for Defamation Claims as issued by the Ministry of Justice.
-The cease and desist letter is significant because it will be used as evidence of knowledge of the presence of defamatory material on the internet.
+The cease and desist letter is a significant legal document because it will be used as evidence of knowledge of the presence of defamatory material on the internet.

 Google Bomb is a practice of artificially raising the page rank of a web page so that Google starts considering the page important.
 There are many variations of Google bombs, in the same way that there are endless types of a real road bomb.

-Google sandbox is a special index where Google places a newly discovered website until it can verify that the website is legitimate.
+Google sandbox is an unofficial index where Google places a newly discovered website until it can verify that the website is legitimate.
 While websites are in the sandbox, they will not appear in search results for normal search queries.
 Once Google verifies that a site is legitimate, it will move the site into the regular index.

 Page Rank refers to the importance Google gives to each web page.
 Page rank is calculated by using a secret formula that results in higher-ranked web pages being given higher places in search results.
 If a defamatory web page contains a link from a high page-rank web site, the defamatory page will automatically have its own page rank improved.
 Conversely, you can improve the page rank of a legitimate web page by having other pages with a high page rank link to it.